-The Church will always have errors, and God will refine it along the way.
+The Church – that is the TRUE world-wide body of twice-born believers in Christ – will always have errors, and God will refine that Church along the way.
 Christ stated later in the gospel of John: “Howbeit when he, the Spirit of truth, is come, he will guide you into all truth.”
 Do you think that the Spirit’s job was finished when the apostles died?
-No, His job is to continually guide us… we won’t be perfected until we see God face to face.
+No, His job is to continually guide us… we won’t be perfected in our knowledge of spiritual truths until we see God face to face.
 This doesn’t mean that we should accept errors, as Jude challenged us to “earnestly contend for the faith.”
-But, we shouldn’t be surprised when we see error, and we shouldn’t believe that we’ve reached perfection here in this life.
+But, we shouldn’t be surprised when we see error, and we shouldn’t believe that we’ve attained perfect knowledge here in this life.

 So if two major churches, the Roman Catholic and Eastern Orthodox held to erroneous views on the teaching of bread from heaven, and if they both differed in their view, at least one of the two HAD to be idol worshiping.
 It is perfectly feasible that neither had it right, but God allowed their error until a time of correction arrived.
 They may have had many things right such as: God manifested in three persons… the deity of Jesus Christ… the virgin birth, etc. However, we should not think for an instant that they had everything right.
 Rather we should determine what they did have right and throw out the rest.

-God has given us the Holy Spirit to guide us in all truths.
+God has given His true children the Holy Spirit to guide us in all truths.
 We only need to learn from Him as we compare scripture with scripture.
 Of course, that would mean we would have to come to an understanding on the trustworthiness of scriptures as our Guide has preserved them. — RM Kane

 NOTE: Some of this material was obtained from a commenter on an online discussion forum about Catholicism.